Leftover Pork: How to Cook 1 Pork Roast to Make 5 Meals

 The next step in making a pot pie is to make a roux.
 Then add your pork and whatever veggies you have on hand that you like.
 I love making pot pies with potatoes, peas and carrots.
 Broccoli is great, or anything else you love.

-For this one, I used a quick bag of mixed veggies.
+For this one, I used a quick bag of mixed veggies for this pork pot pie.
 It did the trick.
 Then I topped it with a sheet of puff pastry.
 You can use more pie crust.
 You could also top it with some raw biscuits and let those bake on top.
 Any way you do it, it will be great.

 - 1 prepared pie shell